wesdoyle/blog/content/posts/06-private-methods.md

 As OOP-ers, these seams are often potential object boundaries.

-While there are certain specific reasons for hiding behavior, I've found that private methods are usually the result of one of the following excuses:
+While there are certain specific reasons for hiding behavior, I've found that private methods are often the result of one of the following:

-### 1. - __Hiding _"implementation details"_ that contain behavior we actually care about__
+### 1. - __Hiding "implementation details" that contain behavior we actually care about__

 ### 2. - __Failing to realize that an object doesn't really _want_ to be doing part the job we've given it__